-My opinion is that this man Martin Luther King Jr is the most influential African American in black history, with out him I would be on the streets being treated like crap, but instead I'm in this class room typing this paper about him.
-He changed the lives go us...
-The African Americans of america and a cultures around that to
+My opinion is that this man, Martin Luther King Jr., is the most influential African American in black history.
+Without him, I would be on the streets being treated like crap, but instead, I'm in this classroom typing this paper about him.
+He changed the lives of us...
+The African Americans of America and cultures around that too.

 I LOVE this guy!
 For real!
-I used to listen to his speech I have a dream all the time.
-At one point, we where learning about it in class and where split up into groups.
-We where told to pick someone to read the speech to the rest of the speech and this one guy decided to go.
-The entire time I was pissing him off by saying the whole speech while he did it!
+I used to listen to his speech I Have a Dream all the time.
+At one point, we were learning about it in class and were split up into groups.
+We were told to pick someone to read the speech to the rest of the class, and this one guy decided to go.
+The entire time, I was pissing him off by saying the whole speech while he did it!
 LOL!

 Dr. King was great.
 I don't know much about him, but history says it all.
-It's thanks to this man that black people are not getting racially discriminated.
-He was the leader of the Civil Right Movement and one of the most influential leaders of all time.
+It's thanks to this man that black people are not getting racially discriminated against.
+He was the leader of the Civil Rights Movement and one of the most influential leaders of all time.

-So fair so just so honorable so truthful so righteous and so noble.
-Malcom X was a fearless fighter and hero for human rights.
-From a middle school dropout to taking the case of civil rights to human rights to the UN.
-Malcom X is a shining example of self-reliance, self-education and self determination.
-He spoke the truth even to the cost of his safety and eventually his life.
-He was incorruptible and uncompromising to bring about justice equality and freedom for the oppressed African Americans and all victims of white colonialism and imperialism.
-Malcom X taught the black man to love himself.
-To stand up for himself and depend on himself rather than the white man which black people have been brainwashed to love more than their own people due to systematic racism and white supremacy that is still going on today.
+He was incorruptible and uncompromising in his quest to bring about justice, equality, and freedom for the oppressed African Americans and all victims of white colonialism and imperialism.
+Malcolm X taught the black man to love himself, to stand up for himself, and to depend on himself rather than the white man, which black people have been brainwashed to love more than their own people due to systematic racism and white supremacy that is still ongoing today.

 The fact that Malcolm X isn't number one is sad.
 He told the unadulterated, politically incorrect truth about race in America.
 Whereas MLK talked about a dream, Malcolm preached the ugly reality.
 He encouraged Black people to learn their true history, be proud of who they are, and to rely on each other.
 He deserves every bit of the celebration and reverence that King gets.

-He was in my opinion greatest black man of new ages because he has done so much for his nation that no other black man has ever done.
-He sacrificed his own ego and kept his race and country at first instead of his own revenge, which made his country so powerful and united.
+In my opinion, he was the greatest black man of new ages because he has done so much for his nation that no other black man has ever done.
+He sacrificed his own ego and put his race and country first instead of seeking his own revenge, which made his country so powerful and united.

-This is a world icon, he should be number 1 because he stated "I have fought against white domination I have fought against black domination and I have an ideal that we all could live as one and if need be my lord it is an ideal I am prepared to die for".
-He endured 27 years of imprisonment and still forgive the people who put in there.
-I know I could never endured that pain but if you could then maybe you should on the list!
+This is a world icon.
+He should be number 1 because he stated, "I have fought against white domination, I have fought against black domination, and I have an ideal that we all could live as one and if need be, my lord, it is an ideal I am prepared to die for."
+He endured 27 years of imprisonment and still forgave the people who put him there.
+I know I could never endure that pain, but if you could, then maybe you should be on the list!

-He should be higher than Malcom X, but still lower than Nelson Mandela & also lower than Martin Luther King Jr.
+He should be higher than Malcolm X, but still lower than Nelson Mandela and also lower than Martin Luther King Jr.

-Although he is no Malcolm X, no Nelson Mandela, and no Martin Luther King Jr, he proved his worth on this Earth, he proved even though he was an artist, he could use it to do a greater good, and while he was on Earth, he was doing the greater good every day for millions of people and children, he was also an activist, but people don't give him credit where it's due. they see him as just the artist, but he was so much more than that, he did so much more than that, his heart was really too big for his body.
+Although he is no Malcolm X, Nelson Mandela, or Martin Luther King Jr., he proved his worth on this Earth.
+He showed that even though he was an artist, he could use it to do a greater good.
+While he was on Earth, he was doing the greater good every day for millions of people and children.
+He was also an activist, but people don't give him credit where it's due.
+They see him as just the artist, but he was so much more than that.
+He did so much more than that.
+His heart was really too big for his body.

-I feel as if the fact that she did something about the segregation of blacks and whites back then is just the courage and pride in self that is needed on a daily basis, not to mention the fact that black women were also on they're own being overlooked by society.
+I feel as if the fact that she did something about the segregation of blacks and whites back then is just the courage and pride in self that is needed on a daily basis.
+Not to mention the fact that black women were also on their own, being overlooked by society.